 My parents had no clue their parenting idea would set me up for financial success.
 Here’s what they did and what it taught me.

-It was around the summer before 6th grade that it began.
+It began around the summer before 6th grade.

 All of a sudden my friends were wearing colorful, stylish clothes with labels from Guess, Esprit, and Benetton (yes, I’m dating myself here).